Multiple Choice Learning of Low-Rank Adapters for Language Modeling: Conclusion

 \section{Conclusion}

-This paper proposes a new paradigm for training language models to generate diverse plausible predictions.
-This is done with \texttt{LoRA-MCL}, combining the Multiple Choice Learning paradigm and Low-rank Adaptation.
-We provide a theoretical analysis showing that when the target sequence is written as a mixture, \texttt{LoRA-MCL} is expected to capture the modes of the data distribution.
-We validate our analysis with experiments on Markov chains, and on the real-world audio and advanced image captioning tasks.
-Future work includes a careful interpretation of the concepts learned by each model as a function of the ambiguity of the input, e.g., for uncertainty estimation as an alternative to \cite{wang2023lora}.
+\texttt{LoRA-MCL} combines MCL with LoRA to train language models for diverse, plausible predictions.
+We show that when the target sequence is a mixture, \texttt{LoRA-MCL} can capture the modes of the data distribution.
+We validate this on Markov chains as well as the tasks of audio, image captioning, and machine translation.
+Future work will focus on further interpreting the concepts learned by each hypothesis, and investigating recent LoRA variants such as \citet{hayou2024lora+, zhang2025lora}.
+Orthogonally, extending MCL beyond fine-tuning to a pretraining setting represents a promising direction for further research.

-\textbf{Limitations.} In \texttt{LoRA-MCL}, setting $\varepsilon$ too high ensures that all hypotheses receive gradients, but it can also overly homogenize the models, thereby reducing diversity.
-While MCL performs well across a broad range of $\varepsilon$ values, identifying the optimal setting can be challenging.
-To do so, we plan to incorporate recent annealing MCL techniques, e.g., \cite{amcl}, which employ a scheduling mechanism for $\varepsilon$ and may help improve the quality of the solution.
-Note that recent LoRA variants, such as \cite{hayou2024lora+} may also be an orthogonal axis of improvement for our method.
+\textbf{Limitations.} In the relaxed variant, setting $\varepsilon$ too high guarantees that all hypotheses receive gradients, but it may also overly homogenize the models and reduce diversity.
+A similar effect arises in the annealed variant, where the temperature scheduler parameters influence performance.
+Exploring dynamic adjustment of these parameter values depending on the data distribution is left for future work.